EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

-\textbf{Step 1.1: Regional Lockdown Policy.} The experts would like to identify potential infection hotspots in the Greater Tokyo Area for the purpose of imposing a lockdown policy.
-The experts first ran a no-policy simulation and obtained the region-lockdown view of the Greater Tokyo Area.
-They found that the central part of Tokyo clearly has a high infection severity compared with other areas, especially for ``Shinjuku'' and ``Shinbashi\&Ginza Area'' (the number of infection events are around 5,000).
-Thus, they manually locked these two areas (Fig.\ref{fig:casestudy}-A1-a) and launched a series of simulations with different durations of lockdown (from July 1st, July 8th, July 15th, July 22rd until July 31st, separately).
-After obtained the results, the experts made a comparison (Fig.\ref{fig:casestudy}-A1-b).
-Compared to the result under no-policy intervention, they found that the cumulative number of infections reduced.
-Besides, the sooner such a policy was launched, the more significant the effect.
-To further reduce the scale of infections, they expanded the lockdown area to the central part of Tokyo (Fig.\ref{fig:casestudy}-A2-a) and kept the other settings not change.
-Fig.\ref{fig:casestudy}-A2-b displays the simulation results.
-Compared to the previous results, the spreading was further mitigated.
-However, as lockdown started later, the extent of mitigation became weaker.
-Besides, for the lockdown policies with the same spatial setting, the importance of the start time of lockdown becomes more apparent.
-For example, lockdown the central part of Tokyo in the early stages (July 1st) significantly reduced the cumulative number of infections.
-However, the effect will be feeble if they postpone the start time until three weeks later (July 22rd).
-Thus, they concluded that \textit{``the later the policy was implemented, the less effectively the spread would be controlled.''}.
-Moreover, by observing the trend of the curves, they found that none of the partial lockdown policies could cut down the spread of disease.
-They commented \textit{``Partial lockdown policies just could slow down the outbreak, because some infected people had took the disease to other areas before."}, which coincided with the newest researches \cite{lau2020positive,signorelli2020covid}.
+\textbf{Regional Lockdown Policy [Fig. \ref{fig:casestudy}-A].} The experts ran a no policy simulation and obtained the regional lockdown view of the Greater Tokyo Area.
+They found that the central part of Tokyo clearly had a higher infection severity than other areas, especially in ``Shinjuku'' and ``Shinbashi\&Ginza Area'' (the number of infection events were around 5,000).
+Thus, they manually locked these two areas (A1-a) and launched a series of simulations with different durations of lockdown (from July 1st, 8th, 15th, 22rd until July 31st, separately).
+They found that the cumulative number of infections was reduced compared with that of no policy intervention (A1-b), and the effect diminished as the lockdown time was postponed.
+Then, they expanded the lockdown area to the central part of Tokyo (A2-a) and kept the other settings unchanged.
+Compared to the previous results, the spreading was further mitigated (A2-b).
+However, the gain in expanding the lockdown area becomes lower as the start time delay, \textit{``displays the property of diminishing marginal returns.''} Furthermore, by observing the trend of the curves, they found that none of the partial lockdown policies could cut down the spread of the disease.
+They commented \textit{``Partial lockdown policies can just slow down the outbreak because some infected people carried the disease to other areas before,''} which corroborates the newest research \cite{lau2020positive,signorelli2020covid}.
+A preliminary in-depth analysis of the results also confirmed this.
+The spatial transition features with or without the lockdown policy in the central Tokyo area are shown in A3, where it can be observed that if the lockdown policy were to be applied, Yokohama, which is the second largest city next to Tokyo, would become the next ``epicenter'' of the infection spread.